Celtic 1 AEK Athens 1: Hoops in trouble after costly home draw

+Celtic are in danger of missing out on the Champions League group stage after a 1-1 first-leg draw at home to a 10-man AEK Athens left their third qualifying round tie finely poised.

-Comfortable winner over Alashkert and Rosenberg, Celtic found it far tougher against the Greek champions and must now secure an away result if it is to reach the play-off round.
+Comfortable winners over Alashkert and Rosenberg, Celtic found it far tougher against the Greek champions and must now secure an away result if they are to reach the play-off round.

 Brendan Rodgers' men had appeared likely to take a lead to Athens when Callum McGregor broke the deadlock inside 20 minutes, only for his opener to be cancelled out by a rasping Viktor Klonaridis strike in the 44th minute.